jamesplease/react-state-context/README.md

 It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out a good system for working with it.
 Which is where **React State Context** comes in.

 React State Context is a small wrapper around Context that provides you with a small amount of structure.
-This reduces the boilerplate that you must write, freeing you up to spend more time developing the other parts of your application.
+This structure not only reduces the boilerplate that you must write, but it also helps you to stay organized.

 ### Installation